6 reasons to open an RESP

 1. Government grants

 The federal government adds to your RESP savings each year through the Canada Education Savings Grant.
 Lower-income families may also qualify for the Canada Learning Bond.
-If you live in Quebec, Alberta or Saskatchewan, you may also be eligible for a provincial grant.

 2. RESP savings grow tax free

 You don’t pay taxTax A fee the government charges on income, property, and sales.
-The money goes to finance government programs and other costs.+ read full definition on any investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition earningsEarnings For companies, its the money they make and share with their shareholders.
-For investors, its the money they make from their investments.+ read full definition as long as they stay in the RESPRESP See Registered Education Savings Plan.+ read full definition.
+The money goes to finance government programs and other costs.+ read full definition on any investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition earningsEarnings For companies, it’s the money they make and share with their shareholders.
+For investors, it’s the money they make from their investments.+ read full definition as long as they stay in the RESPRESP See Registered Education Savings Plan.+ read full definition.
 That means your savings can grow faster.

 3. EAPs are taxable in the hands of the student

 When your child enrols in post-secondary education, they can start taking payments, called educational assistance payments (EAPs), from their RESP.
 EAPs are made up of the investment earnings and government grant money in the RESP.
 Tax on EAPs is payable in the hands of your child — not you.
 Since students tend to have little or no income, they likely won’t have to pay much tax on the payments.
 Contributions can be withdrawn by you or by the student tax-free.